Formal Methods in AI

 Specifications, logics, and synthesis

-Specification languages, temporal and probabilistic logics, and synthesis tools for capturing what it means for AI systems to be safe, predictable, and auditable.
+Specification languages, causal reasoning, temporal and probabilistic logics, and synthesis tools for capturing what it means for AI systems to be safe, predictable, and auditable.

 Infrastructure and open-source tooling